cisco/mindmeld/docs/source/userguide/kb.rst

   }
   ...

+Workbench knowledge base
 [TODO: add details about location field value format]

 It's critical to have clean data in knowledge base for question answerer to achieve the best possible performance.
-While Workbench knowledge base performs generic text processing and normalization it's common that some necessary normalizations are rather application specific and it's often a good practice to inspect the data to identify noise and incosistency in the dataset and perform necessary clean-up and normalization as pre-processing before knowledge base data import.
-For example, in a food ordering application it's possible that the menus from different restaurant can have in different formats and use different conventions.
-It is very important to have pre-processing for this to avoid potential issues down the road.
+While Workbench knowledge base performs generic text processing and normalization it's common that some necessary normalizations are rather domain or application specific and it's often a good practice to inspect the data to identify noise and incosistency in the dataset and perform necessary clean-up and normalization as pre-processing.
+For example, in a food ordering application it's possible that the menus from different restaurant can have different formats and use different conventions.
+This pre-processing task is very important to avoid potential issues down the road.

 Import Data into Knowledge Base
 -------------------------------